Martin Shkreli

 III - WHY MARTIN SHKRELI SUCCESS?

-Despite the fact that Martin Shkreli had ended up in jail, the important thing to take away from situations of his business like this, if anything, is that there are lessons we can all learn from Shkreli’s behavior.
+Despite the fact that Martin Shkreli ended up in jail, the important thing to take away from situations of his business like this, if anything, is that there are lessons we can all learn from Shkreli's behavior.
 Lessons about leadership, strategy, and success.

 WHAT IS YOUR IQ?